VeryFatBoy/RepData_PeerAssessment1/PA1_template.md

 ## 6 2012-10-07       11015
 ```

 Now, let's make a histogram of the total number of steps taken each day.
+We will use a breaks size of 35 to see the spread of the data.

 ```r